-This 3 day Python course covers all the fundamentals of the python programming language as well as it’s use in a GIS environment through the use of the ArcPy GIS library.
-This course shows you how Python scripting allows you to automate workflows and manipulate and change map documents and layers; how its flexibilty and fully functional scripting language helps you take your use of ArcGIS to the next level by improving efficiencies and optimising processes.
+This 3 day Python course covers all the fundamentals of the python programming language as well as its use in a GIS environment through the use of the ArcPy GIS library.
+The course shows you how Python scripting allows you to automate workflows and manipulate and change map documents and layers; how its flexibility and fully functional scripting language helps you take your use of ArcGIS to the next level by improving efficiencies and optimising processes.

 The start of your python programming journey.
-On the first day we will learn the basics of the language which will make up the foundation of your future programming projects.
+On the first day you will learn the basics of the language which will make up the foundation of your future programming projects.

 You will learn:

 - Python Basics: Syntax, Variables, Looping, Functions and Lists